by Molly Penn

 An organization’s business model, as we pointed out above, has a direct connection to both its relevance and its social capital.
 The business model is an important opportunity to get crystal clear about how to mobilize both revenues and expenses in service of these three pillars: as organizations increase their relevance and social capital, that tends to unlock greater revenue; as organizations focus on innovation, they have increasing control over their business model.

-Ironically, board are often the holders of “the way things have always been done.”
+Ironically, boards are often the holders of “the way things have always been done.”
 Unless there is healthy turnover on the board, organizations can get bogged down by boards with outdated ideas and perspectives.
 Governance offers an opportunity to embrace diverse voices and perspectives, to spur innovation and to apply social capital for the organization’s benefit.

 Examining and addressing your internal equity and the status of your constituents in the world is entirely an issue of relevance.
 Given the overdue social justice movement’s momentum, ensuring your internal equity and inclusiveness is paramount.
 In terms of your program work, it is imperative that organizations bring their social capital (systems approach and community connections) to bear for the benefit of those they serve.